 I want sure what to do.
 I didn’t want to stand in a “queue” for hours, but there was also no way I could walk down – the route would have been long and difficult to follow in daylight.
 At night and hampered by illness it would have been disastrous.

 Then I saw it.
-My doom, dressed as salvation.
+My doom, disguised as salvation.
 A taxi.
 I rarely use taxis when traveling as they are expensive and far too easy.
-But given the situation this was the perfect solution.
+But given my situation this was the perfect solution.
 He quoted me £35 and I jumped in without hesitation.
 It was a great drive as the roads on the hillside are like a maze.

 I like to think I’m pretty savvy when it comes to scams.
 We’ve experienced a few.
 But in this case I failed miserably and I blame the illness.